 Currently, Jerry is Manager of Color and Trend at Trend House and an Adjunct Assistant Professor in the Fashion Design Department at the Fashion Institute of Technology (FIT), where he teaches Senior Thesis Collection, CAD/KALEDO computer design, draping, construction and visual concept classes.
 Jerry was FIT’s Fashion Design Director for Student Contests and is now their International Study Abroad Coordinator.

 Jerry is a member of numerous professional organizations including: Fashion News Workshop (Current Co-President/ board member), DIFFA, Fashion Group International, the FIT Alumni Association and Standing Tall, a school for special needs children.
 He had been a member of the Murray Hill Committee, New York, The Horticultural Society, Apollo Circle at the Met, and the Art Students League.
 He holds a B.F.A. in Apparel and Accessory Design/Merchandising from FIT.
-Along with his husband, an Advertising and Executive Search data professional and beloved Havanese, Barklee, Jerry lives in New York City and Tuxedo Park… soaking up all the culture and style life the city has to offer!
+Along with his husband, an Advertising and Executive Search data professional, and their beloved Havanese, Barklee, Jerry lives between New York City and Tuxedo Park… soaking up all the culture and style life the city has to offer!

 In the age of Covid-19, Jerry encourages his student designers to be ‘Designers Without Borders.’
 He encourages them to look around and design for the lives we are now living, but also think of the lives to be in the future.
 What have learned from the pandemic?
 Do consumers need more or less?
 Do we recycle, repurpose and reuse?
 Think out of the box...do not let physical quarantine, quarantine your mind and creativity!
 NO Borders ever!